tsantos84/serializer-bundle/Resources/doc/console.rst

 .. tip::

-    If your application is configured to :doc:`never generate </configuration_reference>` serializer classes automatically (best for production), add this command to your continuous deploy tool to generate the classes before install your application in production.
+    If your application is configured to :doc:`never generate </configuration_reference>` hydrator classes, add this command to your continuous deploy tool to generate the classes before install your application in production.